-MAA worked with Rep. Michel Lajoie of Lewiston to craft LD 1465, An Act To Require the State To Adequately Pay for Emergency Medical Services.
-This legislation will increase MaineCare reimbursement for ambulance services to the Medicare allowable rate.
+MAA continued working to improve the reimbursement rate for MaineCare by being actively involved with support for LD 998 An Act To Require the State To Adequately Pay for Emergency Medical Services.
+This legislation would have modestly increased MaineCare reimbursement for ambulance services closer to the Medicare allowable rate.

 The cost of preparedness for Maine EMS providers is higher than national averages.

 Maine Law requires EMS providers to respond to emergency calls and transport patients without regard for their ability to pay.
 As a rural State, Maine EMS providers have very long distances to travel for these responses and transport to hospitals, especially when transporting patients to the tertiary care hospitals in Bangor, Lewiston and Portland.

 The GAO has studied EMS costs around the nation, and found that rural EMS providers have higher costs.
 This is especially true for Maine, where the small population is spread over a large area.

 Maine EMS providers are struggling to maintain the emergency network in Maine.

 EMS services must maintain equipment and trained personnel to meet state licensing standards.
 Maine law also requires the EMS network to be able to respond to emergency calls within 20 minutes on an annual average.
 With limited available resources, some EMS services around the State are forced to cut costs that affect preparedness.
 Some examples include deferred maintenance and borrowing to maintain vehicles.

 Unlike other healthcare services, consolidation of EMS services to reduce costs is not an option for EMS providers because the same equipment and personnel infrastructure must be located around the state in order to meet the response time requirement.